K1nd4SUS/K1nd4SUS.github.io/_posts/25-01-16-com-spawner.md

 ````

 C++ linkage mangles function names, which can prevent a Beacon Object File's (BOF) entry point from being correctly invoked.
 Using `extern "C"` ensures the functions contained in the curly braces have C linkage, avoiding these issues.

-We then use the [DFR (Dynamic Function Resolution)](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/beacon-object-files_dynamic-func-resolution.htm) convention to declare and call the Win32 APIs that we need in the code.
-In this case, `LoadLibraryA` and `GetLastError` are needed to load the `OLE32.dll` in order to use functions to deal with COM objects.
+We then use the [DFR (Dynamic Function Resolution)](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/beacon-object-files_dynamic-func-resolution.htm) convention to declare and call the Win32 APIs that we need in the code: in this case, `LoadLibraryA` and `GetLastError` are needed to load the `OLE32.dll` in order to use functions to deal with COM objects.
 ````
 extern "C" {
 #include "beacon.h"